-The big outer radiation belt extends from an altitude of about 10,000Ð65,000 km and has its greatest intensity between 14,500Ð19,000 km.
-The outer belt is thought to consist of plasma trapped by the Earth's magnetosphere.
-The USSR's Luna 1 reported that there were very few particles of high energy within the outer belt.
+The outer belt consists mainly of high energy (0.1Š10 MeV) electrons trapped by the Earth's magnetosphere.
 The gyroradii for energetic protons would be large enough to bring them into contact with the Earth's atmosphere.
-The electrons here have a high flux and along the outer edge and electrons with kinetic energy E > 40 keV can drop to normal interplanetary levels within about 100 km (a decrease by a factor of 1000).
-This drop-off is a result of the solar wind.
+The electrons here have a high flux and at the outer edge (close to the magnetopause), where geomagnetic field lines open into the geomagnetic "tail", fluxes of energetic electrons can drop to the low interplanetary levels within about 100 km (62 mi), a decrease by a factor of 1,000.

 Solar cells, integrated circuits, and sensors can be damaged by radiation.
 In 1962, the Van Allen belts were temporarily amplified by a high-altitude nuclear explosion (the Starfish Prime test) and several satellites ceased operation.